 Automation, and specifically RegTech, has found increased usage across the industry as it can execute repetitive, manual, rule-based processes in a simple, non-invasive solution.
 Modern tooling can seamlessly integrate with RegTech platforms and help financial organizations achieve end-to-end automation of their KYC operations.
 Automation can process many high-volume manual tasks, such as extracting data from scanned documents and querying disparate internal and external systems for customer information, as well as leveraging artificial intelligence to identify patterns in customer activity.

 Automated processes can collect basic customer information from multiple sources at scale, validate accuracy and completeness of all customer data, as well as processing continuous field updates and trigger prompts

 They can perform KYC checks, complete risk assessments, scoring, decisioning and referring high-risk flags

 Automation can conduct periodic reviews depending on customer risk ratings, collate new data, and validate that KYC/AML covenants are being maintained

 Process account closure, executing the required workflow tasks and updating all downstream systems

 Full automation of KYC compliance is unlikely to replace human expertise in the short-term.
 Even with advanced automation of data collection and analysis, specialist KYC analysts are essential for handling complex investigations and any cases that fall out of automated straight-through-processing.
 However, robotic processing, applied to both ongoing onboarding operations as well as large-scale remediation projects, alleviates firms’ compliance burden enough to allow KYC teams to focus on truly resource-heavy tasks.

-By utilising both cutting edge automation and industry expertise, organisations are able to achieve the best of both worlds: advanced, thorough, global compliance combined with a fast, efficient and friction-free customer journey.
+By utilizing both cutting edge automation and industry expertise, organizations are able to achieve the best of both worlds: advanced, thorough, global compliance combined with a fast, efficient and friction-free customer journey.